The Vegvísir Is Not A Viking Compass

 The Vegvísir first appears in the Huld Manuscript, collected and documented in Iceland by Geir Vigfusson in Akureyri in 1860.
 For reference, the Viking era in England came to a decisive close in 1066 when King Harold of England led his forces to victory against the formidable Viking ruler, Harald Hardrada of Norway.

 On the other hand, it's an absolutely beautiful symbol.
 If you're considering getting a tattoo of the Vegvísir, go for it.
 My only advice is to do your own research on top of what you've read here and understand what you're putting on your body.
-This post is only here to ensure that you have easy access to good information.
+At the very least you should know what you're putting on your body before doing it.